 Yet it was Colin Chapman’s Team Lotus, pushed by his engineering brilliance, that dominated the second decade of Formula One.
-Chapman’s mustache and blue cloth cap (which he threw into the air whenever Lotus won a race) would become familiar at racetracks around the world.
+Chapman’s mustache and blue cloth cap — which he threw into the air at trackside whenever Lotus won a race — would become familiar at circuits around the world.
 He was a constant source of technical innovation, and it is fair to say that Chapman did more than anyone else to change motor racing worldwide.
 He realized that for racing cars, reliability meant increased weight and lost speed, so there was an advantage in making cars so light they would be at the point of mechanical failure by the end of a race.
 All too often this meant that Lotus F1 cars collapsed a few miles too early; but when they didn’t, they were unsurpassed.
 Beginning in 1960 with Moss and Innes Ireland, Lotus thrived on the extraordinary relationship between Chapman and his prodigy driver, Jim Clark, who was to make the most of Lotus’ technical advances for F1 cars.
 The most important of these was the monocoque (or one-piece) chassis, introduced with the Lotus 25 in 1962, which along with rear engines marked the second watershed technological change in Formula One.
 By reclining the drivers’ position, Chapman was also able to reduce the car’s cross-section, hence aerodynamic drag.
 Shortly later, Chapman would take things a step further, bolting Coventry-Climax and then Ford Cosworth engines to the rear of his Lotus’ monocoques and hanging the suspension off of them, thus transforming the engine into a stressed member of the car’s chassis itself.
 Those same three features continue as the fundamental basis of Formula One car design to this day.

 We must picture it as best we can: the low, low Lotus 25, Clark’s hands encased in black driving gloves and holding the wheel with such sensitivity, such lightness of touch.
 Jim Clark did not beat the Nürburgring into submission.
 He caressed it into surrender, seduced from it every secret it had.

 Grand Prix Showdown — Christopher Hilton